tomka/olelo/README.markdown

     gem install nokogiri
     gem install mongrel --source http://gems.rubyinstaller.org

-Ruby 1.9.1 note, in case you have problems installing mongrel with Ruby 1.9.1 and get a "http11.c: In function ‘http_field"
+*Ruby 1.9.1 note* In case you have problems installing mongrel with Ruby 1.9.1 and get a "http11.c: In function ‘http_field"
 error: Take a look at <http://rubynyc.wordpress.com/ruby-1-9-1/installing-mongrel-1-1-5-on-ruby-1-9-1/>.